CenterForOpenScience/SHARE/providers/info.scholarsportal.dataverse.md

 _Provide any distinguishing characteristics of research outputs in your repository (as distinct from cultural heritage materials).
 Often this is a list of OAI-PMH "sets" or "series" encompassing research output that we should harvest from your repository._

 Consider everything in the repository research related.
 Scholars Portal is generally a place for space for data associated with an article.
-Sometimes it is a space for data in progress for teams that don’t want to use, for example, Dropbox.
+Sometimes it is a space for data in progress for teams that don√ït want to use, for example, Dropbox.
 Some stuff may creep in that is not research generated data.
 From time to time there is government generated data.
 Some use dataverse as a repository for older data getting rebased every year.
 These are "corner cases."

 _Do you include reports of updates to records via your API (if this is an OAI-PMH feed, are updates included)?_

 Dataverse does allow versioning and fallback.
-Largely once things go in they don’t change that much.
+Largely once things go in they don√ït change that much.
 Allows for a pretty granular level of access, including to specific user accounts.
 You can close the metadata as well, or have open metadata with closed data.
 Closed metadata will take you to a landing page.

 Metadata Sharing Questions
 ----